 100,000 Orangemen march to commemorate Protestant victory in 1690.

-Brendan Wright reports for RTÉ News on 12 July 1990.
+An RTÉ News report broadcast on 12 July 1990.
+The reporter is Brendan Wright.